Shallot We Dance? On a bright cloud of balsamic shall we fly? A recipe inspired by the classic song from The King and I.

 The following post contains affiliate links, which means that at no extra cost to you we can make a tiny bit of money to help support this blog.
 Thank you!

 Did you enjoy Whistle a Happy Tuna?
 Here’s another recipe inspired by The King and I – Shallot We Dance!
 The song Shall We Dance appears after Anna and the King have been discussing – or rather – arguing about the meaning of love.
-(Actually, a song of the same title also appears in Crazy For You!
+(Actually, a song of the same title also appears in Crazy For You – otherwise known as Caprese For You!
 Double musical bonus!)
 Anna reminisces about falling in love during a dance, and the pair embark on a crazy polka-style dance around the stage.

 Shall we dance?